sischae/Internet_of_Things_Project/README.md

 The initial admin passwort is "admin" and can be used to sign in on the web interface.
 Please change the admin password on the settings page afterward.

-Further information about setting up the server can be found at chapter 1.1 Installation of the [Technical Documentation](https://github.com/sischae/Internet_of_Things_Project/blob/main/doc/documentation/documentation.pdf).
+Further information about setting up the server can be found at chapter "1.
+Installation" of the [Technical Documentation](https://github.com/sischae/VentPro/raw/main/doc/documentation/documentation.pdf).

 ## Usage

 To start the server, go to the /src directory and run "node server.js".
 The Server will listen to port 3000 and will be accessible threw any browser via http://localhost:3000.

-All information about using the web interface can be found in the [User Manual](https://github.com/sischae/Internet_of_Things_Project/blob/main/doc/user_manual/user_manual.pdf).
+All information about using the web interface can be found in the [User Manual](https://github.com/sischae/VentPro/raw/main/doc/user_manual/user_manual.pdf).

-Technical information about the implementation of front and back and can be found in the [Technical Documentation](https://github.com/sischae/Internet_of_Things_Project/blob/main/doc/documentation/documentation.pdf).
+Technical information about the implementation of front and back and can be found in the [Technical Documentation](https://github.com/sischae/VentPro/raw/main/doc/documentation/documentation.pdf).

 ## Team